 GLOBAL UNIFIED ACCESS MANAGEMENT

 Your Cloud ERP provider should enable you to manage access controls globally.
-Across the enterprise, only approved users should have access to data both in cloud and on-premises systems.
+Across the enterprise, only approved users should have access to data both in the cloud and on-premises systems.
 Centralized identity management with federated SSO and RBAC prevents unauthorized users from accessing business-critical data.

 Identity and Access Management (IAM) Capabilities

 - When users join your company, you have complete control in determining the correct level of access, and revoking that access when it is no longer appropriate.